HackYourCareer/SmartKickers/README.md

    go run main.go
    ```

-   After launching you should see no response.
+   After launching you won't see any response.
 The server is waiting for data from the node server.
-We plan to add an indicator of a successful launch in the future using logrus logs.

    <h1 align="center">
        <img src="assets/goLaunch.png">